Pupil video: French phonics: r

 The video guides pupils through “mouth mechanics,” showing them how to drop their jaw, gently growl at the back of their throat, and place a finger on their neck to feel the vibration, a bit like gargling.
 Pupils then practise spotting the sound in short phrases before checking the words where it appears.
 The session ends by encouraging them to think of other French words they know that contain this distinctive phoneme, reinforcing both listening and pronunciation skills.

-French, Lower key stage 2, Year 3, Unit 2: French adjectives of colour, size and shape, Lesson 1: Colours in French
+French, key stage 2, Year 3, Unit 2: French adjectives of colour, size and shape, Lesson 1: Colours in French